 Japan is the world’s third largest economy.
 It’s full of world-leading companies famed for their quality and reliability.

 Prime Minister Abe has aimed to boost economic growth and increase Japan's competitive position since he was elected in 2012.
 A huge quantitative easing programme, for instance, injected money into the economy to help boost wages and consumer spending.

 Companies are also becoming more investor friendly.
 A Corporate Governance Code ensures shareholders are at the centre of corporate decisions and makes management more accountable.
 This has the potential to strengthen returns over the long term.

 The country continues to face challenges though, so periods of stock market volatility should be expected.
 Japan has large piles of debt.
 And its ageing population means an increasing number of people require care, but without immigration, which is strictly controlled, there is a smaller workforce to support it.

 We still think Japan is a great investment opportunity, but it remains off the radar for many investors.
 As a result, the Japanese stock market looks attractively valued, according to our analysis.

 There are just a handful of fund managers we think have the potential to outperform the broader Japanese market over the long term.
 Our favourites feature on the Wealth 50.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-High-quality companies with the potential to pay high and rising dividends year after year have been popular in recent years and their share prices have generally done well.
-On the other hand, businesses that have fallen upon hard times, but where there's scope for a turnaround, remained out of favour.
+High-quality companies with the potential to pay high and rising dividends year after year remained popular and their share prices did well on the whole.
+On the other hand, businesses that have fallen upon hard times, but where there's scope for a turnaround, didn't do quite so well.